IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 The loyalty program has to be reviewed because non-cardholders now make larger purchases than cardholders.

 - Analyzing Costs:
-Re-evaluate the pricing and costs ofproducts to increase profit.
+Re-evaluate the pricing and costs of products to increase profit.
 Future analysis should include cost data to give a more precise picture of profitability.

 - Stock Management: